 I’d like to tell others about this event.
 How can I promote it?

-If you are interested in volunteering at IndianaMOM or encouraging others to do so, please download the IndianaMOM Volunteer Flier (coming soon) and post where others may see it.
-If you are interested in sharing with other individuals (or organizations) who cannot otherwise afford or access care, and may benefit (as a patient) from this charitable effort, please download the Patient Information Flier (coming soon) and post where others may see it.
-You also are welcome to share this event through email, on Facebook, etc.
+If you are interested in volunteering at IndianaMoM or encouraging others to do so, please download the IndianaMoM Volunteer Flyer and post where others may see it.
+If you are interested in sharing with other individuals (or organizations) who cannot otherwise afford or access care and may benefit from this charitable effort, please download a Patient Information Flyer and post where others may see it.
+You also are welcome to share this event through email and on Facebook.

 Questions Still Not Answered?

-The first IndianaMOM event was held April 24-25, 2015 and the second event was held May 12-13, 2017.
+The first IndianaMoM event was held in 2015 and the second event was held in May 2017.
 Those first two events provide a great example of what to expect at our 2019 event: